kubepay/kubepay-infra-server/README.md

 # kubepay-infra-server

-This repository holds a docker-compose file, which will initiate a few infrastructure services for your needs.
+This repository holds a docker-compose file, which will initiate a few infrastructure services for your basic needs.

 ## Usage: